pglen/pyvserv/README.md

 #### Public Voting System Blockchain server.

   The system maintains an encrypted chain of vote events.
-Every entry has the Voter ID, an Electronic ID, and the vote action (register / cast / un-cast / withdraw), and of course, the vote.
+Every entry has (among others) the Voter ID, an Electronic ID, and the vote action (register / cast / un-cast / withdraw), and of course, the vote.

-  The voter ID is a number allocated by authorities, the Electronic ID is a number allocated on initial login / registration by the system.
+  The voter ID is a number allocated by authorities, the Electronic ID is a number allocated on initial login / registration / transaction by the system.
-The Voter Block Chain and Electronic ID and the vote is visible by the public, so every voter can verify his / her participation.
-The voter ID is visible by the electorate only.
+The Voter Block Chain, the associated IDs, and the vote is visible to the public, so every voter can verify his / her participation.
+The voter ID is visible, but the data behind it is known by the electorate only.

   The blockchain may be replicated to independent hosts, so falsifying it would require breaching multiple services.